Provides Regulatory Certainty For Arizona Businesses

 Governor Ducey’s first action in office was issuing the initial moratorium, which fulfilled a key campaign promise to expand our state’s economy by creating a stable regulatory environment and reducing the burden on small businesses.
-The governor reissued the order in early 2016 and 2017.
+The governor reissued the order in early 2016, 2017 and 2018.

 In 2017, Governor Ducey launched RedTape.AZ.Gov - an online service that empowers Arizonans to make recommendations about how to update our state’s regulatory system.
 The innovative program allows individuals across the state to recommend ways to improve or eliminate outdated (often-hidden) regulations directly to the Governor’s Office at no cost to them or to their business.
 In addition, in his 2017 State of the State address, Governor Ducey called for eliminating 500 regulations by year's end.
-Arizona met and exceeded that goal, eliminating 676 regulations, resulting in nearly $50 million worth of savings to the Arizona economy.
+In 2018, Arizona met and exceeded that goal, eliminating 676 regulations, resulting in over $48 million worth of savings to the Arizona economy.
 Over 2017 and 2018, Arizona has wiped out a total of 1,098 regulations, saving job creators over $79 million.

 Text of the executive order can be viewed below.

-Internal Review of Administrative Rules; Moratorium to Promote Job Creation and Customer-Service-Oriented Agencies; Protecting Consumers Against Fraudulent Activities
+Moratorium on Rulemaking to Promote Job Creation and Customer-Service-Oriented Agencies; Protecting Consumers Against Fraudulent Activities

 WHEREAS, burdensome regulations inhibit job growth and economic development; and

-WHEREAS, in 2015 the State of Arizona implemented a moratorium on all new regulatory rulemaking by State agencies through executive order, and renewed the moratorium in 2016 and 2017; and
+WHEREAS, in 2015 the State of Arizona implemented a moratorium on all new regulatory rulemaking by State agencies through executive order and renewed the moratorium in 2016, 2017 and 2018; and

-WHEREAS, estimates show these eliminations saved job creators more than $48 million in operating costs in 2018 and $48 million in 2017 for a total of over $79 million in savings over two years; and
+WHEREAS, estimates show these eliminations saved job creators more than $31 million in operating costs in 2018 and $48 million in 2017 for a total of over $79 million in savings over two years; and

-WHEREAS, 161,000 private sector jobs have been added to Arizona since January 2015; and
+WHEREAS, approximately 283,300 private sector jobs have been added to Arizona since January 2015; and

 WHEREAS, all government agencies of the State of Arizona should continue to promote customer-service-oriented principles for the people that it serves; and

-WHEREAS, each State agency shall continue a critical and comprehensive review of its administrative rules and take action to reduce the regulatory burden, administrative delay, and legal uncertainty associated with government regulation while protecting the health, peace and safety of residents; and
+WHEREAS, each State agency shall continue to conduct a critical and comprehensive review of its administrative rules and take action to reduce the regulatory burden, administrative delay and legal uncertainty associated with government regulation while protecting the health, peace and safety of residents; and

-WHEREAS, each State agency should evaluate its administrative rules using any available and reliable data and performance metrics; and
+WHEREAS, each State agency should continue to evaluate its administrative rules using any available and reliable data and performance metrics; and

 WHEREAS, Article 5, Section 4 of the Arizona Constitution and Title 41, Chapter 1, Article 1 of the Arizona Revised Statutes vests the executive power of the State of Arizona in the Governor.